FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 [mean absolute error] (MAE) might be the more natural choice compared to the MSE.

 On the other hand, is it really that important if a car costs you 1,000.- € more or less?
-It definitely does if you are looking at cars at around 10,000.- € but it might be neglectable if your luxury vehicle is around 100,000.- € anyway.
+It definitely does if you are looking at cars at around 10,000.- € but it might be negligible if your luxury vehicle is around 100,000.- € anyway.
 Consequently, the [mean absolute percentage error] (MAPE) might even be a better fit than the MAE for this use-case.
-Having said that, we will keep all those error measures in mind but use the default MSE criterion in our machine-learning algorithm for the sake of simplicity and to help me making the actual point of this blog post ;-)
+Having said that, we will keep all those error measures in mind but use the default MSE criterion in our machine-learning algorithm for the sake of simplicity and to help me make the actual point of this blog post ;-)

 ## Distribution of the target variable